HeinDuijf/DiversityAbility/README.md

 ```commandline
 python statistics.py
 ```
-which will create several csv files in the folder `stats` with the results of the statistical analysis.
+which will create several csv files in the folder `stats_scripts` with the results of the statistical analysis.

 ## 3. Organization of the project